tenstorrent/tt-metal/README.md

 [contributor's guide](CONTRIBUTING.md) for more information about contribution standards.

+If you would like to contribute, your submissions **must** pass post-commit regressions.
 If you would like more information on running tests locally and CI, please refer to the relevant section in the the [contributor's guide](CONTRIBUTING.md) and read it in its entirety.

 ## Communication